openstack-archive/flame/doc/source/usage.rst

                            option should be used with caution.
-      --exclude_servers    Do not export in template server resources --exclude_volumes    Do not export in template volume resources
+      --exclude_servers    Do not export in template server resources --exclude_volumes    Do not export in template volume resources --generate-stack-data
+                           In addition to template, generate Heat stack data file.

 Example
 -------